 Style your own gorgeous Modern Fairytale wedding theme.

 1. Sand Ceremony

 A growing favourite wedding trend, the sand ceremony is a wonderful ceremony alternative.
 Its meaning is simple and beautiful: two becoming one.
-The bride and groom mix two different colours of sand into one container, thereby symbolising their lives and hearts entwined.
+The couple mix two different colours of sand into one container, thereby symbolising their lives and hearts entwined.
 Once combined, it would be extremely difficult to separate the sand out again, just as the couple are so joined together.